TheMadBen/Predictive_Parser_Hindley/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;r = * s t;<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;}<br>
 &nbsp;&nbsp;&nbsp;&nbsp;}<br>
-}<br><br>

-Make sure that you've already run make, and then enter './a.out < myTest.txt'<br>
+}<br>

+Enter './a.out < myTest.txt'<br><br>
 The expected output:<br>
-TYPE MISMATCH 3 C5<br>
+TYPE MISMATCH 3 C5<br><br>
-What this is saying that is that there's a type mismatch on line 3 that violates the rule C5 listed above.<br>
+What this is saying that is that there's a type mismatch on line 3 that violates the rule C5 listed above.<br><br>

+Note: This does not show all output variations but is further documented in the linked specifications at the top.